 5. Regular and consistent sharing of information about youth progress: Partners have access to crucial data that help them better understand the youth they serve.

 6. Family engagement: Families serve as key partners to help address the complex conditions and varied environments where children learn and grow.

 7. Collaborative staffing models: Schools and community organizations create staffing structures that intentionally blend roles across partners, so that staff work in multiple settings to provide adult support spanning school and non-school hours.

 Read the entire story here.

 They were called radicals, agitators, troublemakers, liberators.
 They tore apart the nation in order to create a more perfect union.
 Here is a docu-drama that intertwines stories of Fredrick Douglass, William Lloyd Garrison, Anlelina Grimke, Harriet Beecher Stowe, and John Brown.
 Borrow The Abolitionists (I.D.
 2361; 180 minutes) for a month.
-Our website ordering system is currently not working, by you can click here and tell librarian Bernie Michaels your name, school, and the title of the video you wish to borrow.
+Borrow this DVD from the WGBY Collection at the Springfield Public Library.